MicrosoftDocs/azure-docs/articles/container-apps/billing.md

 - The first 2 million requests in each subscription per calendar month are free.
 - [Health probe](./health-probes.md) requests aren't billable.

-Request charges don't apply to Azure Container Apps jobs.
+Request charges don't apply to Azure Container Apps jobs because they don't support ingress.

 <a id="consumption-dedicated"></a>